alphagov/government-service-design-manual/users/labbasedusertesting.md

 Dependent on project scope, availability of testing assets and resource.
 Recruitment via an agency will take up to 2 weeks Conducting testing sessions can take between 2-3 days depending on how many participants have been scheduled.
 Analysis and reporting can take up to a week.

-##Examples

-Lab based testing for GOV.UK and Inside Government (12 people).
-Specific tasks were earmarked to assess how well